Royiex/ctf/writeups/UMassCTF2025/BulletDodge.md

 ## Approach

 The challenge was a Unity-based game that required reaching a score of 1,000,000 to win.
-Upon extracting the given zip i found `My project.exe`, and executable for the game and some other folders releated to it, running the file I found it was practically impossible to get that high of a score through normal gameplay.
+Upon extracting the given zip i found `My project.exe`, an executable for the game and some other folders related to it, running the game I found it was practically impossible to get that high of a score through normal gameplay.

 Given the fact it's a Unity game I suspected there might be a way to manipulate the game's memory since most Unity games don't have much protection against "cheating".

-Whilst I could've went through all the files I deemed it wasn't needed if "cheating" in the game could work.
+Note: Whilst I could've went through all the files I deemed it wasn't needed if "cheating" in the game could work.

 ## Exploitation